timmyb824/python-URLChecker/README.md

 There are many tools out there that do the same thing.
 This tool was created to be simple and easy to use.
 I have a homelab where I run a bunch of services and I just wanted a simple tool to check the status of internal URLs and send me a notification if any of the URLs are down.
 This tool is not meant to be a replacement for more robust monitoring tools like [Uptime-Kuma](https://github.com/louislam/uptime-kuma) or [Monika](https://monika.hyperjump.tech/) to name a few.

-Please note, I am not a professional software developer and this tool my have bugs or imperfections.
+Please note, this tool my have bugs or imperfections.
 If you find any issues or have suggestions, please feel free to open an issue or submit a pull request.